AHA Moments with a Sex Therapist – Interview with Theresa Lachner

 What exactly is libido and what influences it?

 Libido is the sex drive that animates us to experience and find sexual satisfaction.
-External factors such as stress, discrimination, everyday problems but also depression, grief, anxiety, eating disorders, trauma and other psychological problems can reduce our libido.
-To put it simply: a relaxed, satisfied person also has more desire for sex.
+External factors such as stress, discrimination and everyday problems, but also depression, grief, anxiety, eating disorders, trauma and other psychological problems can reduce our libido.
+To put it simply, a relaxed, satisfied person also has more desire for sex.

 How can meditation or audio erotica specifically influence the libido?

-Meditations and audio erotica give us the opportunity to escape our everyday life for a moment, and recenter ourselves.
-We create space to ourselves and our pleasure.
+Meditations and audio erotica allow us to escape our everyday life for a moment and re-centre ourselves.
+We create space for ourselves and for our pleasure.

 What difference do you see between the two methods?

-Meditation is calming, inspiring, and makes you think, while audio erotica is of course clearly stimulating.
+Meditation is calming and inspiring and makes you think, while audio erotica is, of course, quite stimulating.

 How do you think erotic audio and meditation can enhance and support therapy?